 When you overload a routine so that routines are defined with the same name but different arguments for different types in the type hierarchy, the argument that you specify determines which routine executes.
-For example, if you call getinfo() with an argument of type employee_t, a getinfo() routine defined on type employee_t overrides the inherited routine of the same name.
-Similarly, if you define another getinfo() on type sales_rep_t, a call to getinfo() with an argument of type sales_rep_t overrides the routine that sales_rep_t inherits from employee_t.
+For example, if you call getinfo() with an argument of type employee_t, a getinfo() routine defined on type employee_t overrides the inherited routine of the same

-For information about how to create and register user-defined routines (UDRs), see Informix® User-Defined Routines and Data Types Developer's Guide.
+For information about how to create and register user-defined routines (UDRs), see HCL OneDB $^{\text{m}}$ User-Defined Routines and Data Types Developer's Guide.